Roots Leadership Council

 - Designate uniform and practice apparel schedules and communicate with teammates to ensure everyone has the same uniform and practice apparel.

 - Facilitate team warmup at practices and tournaments.

-- Athletes who want to be considered as a member of the Athlete Advisory Council will tell the team and coaching staff at a pre-selection meeting.
+- Athletes who want to be considered as a member of the Leadership Council will submit their application HERE no later than Sunday, October 24th at midnight CST.

-- If coaches and/or Roots Directors feel that a Floor Captain or Athlete Advisory Council member is not fulfilling their role and responsibilities, coaches will initiate a meeting to discuss needed areas of improvement and establish a performance improvement plan.
+- If coaches and directors feel that a team representative is not fulfilling their role and responsibilities, coaches and directors will initiate a meeting to discuss needed areas of improvement and establish a performance improvement plan.

-- If a member of the Athlete Advisory Council violates Roots Volleyball Club Conduct Policies at any time, they will be removed from their role as captain.
+- If a member of the Leadership Council violates Roots Volleyball Club Conduct Policies at any time, they will be removed from their position.